• Skip to primary navigation

 4. What were your hopes and dreams for us as a couple when we first committed to each other?

 5. Have we achieved those dreams?
-If not, which ones would you still like us to go after?
+If not, which ones would you still like us to go after now?

 6. Tell me about a time I made you feel really loved.